gemini-rtsw/gemini-docs/howtos/SvnToGit.rst

 ---------------------
 Operating System
 ^^^^^^^^^^^^^^^^
-The following procedure assumes CentOS7 as operating system for the migration steps.
-Principally, things should be working with other linux distributions or even operating systems as well, but to prevent against svn or git version conflicts the steps are taken under the mentioned one.
+The following procedure assumes CentOS7 or CentOS8 as operating system for the migration steps.
+If commands differ for those distributions, both will be listed.
+Principally, things should be working with other linux distributions or even operating systems similarly, but to prevent against svn or git version conflicts the steps are taken under the mentioned one.

 git